[This post was originally published on 19th Oct 2021. It has been updated on 12th July 2022.]

-By providing a link to your website in your email signature templates, you are essentially giving them an option to re-engage and stay connected with you.
+By providing a link to your website in your customized email templates, you are essentially giving them the option to re-engage and stay connected with you.
 Links can be of two types: Text links and Image links.
 You could just give a link to the blog home page or create a direct link to your latest blog post.
 Take a look at a few email signature examples, such as the ones highlighted below, to get a better idea.

 Fig. For business email signatures, image links (could be the logo) are a lot more effective.